+2 options:

-- 2 options: - (1) for each word, have the CPU look up physical address and then perform copy. slow! - (2) tell the OS to keep a page at a fixed location (pinning).
+- (1) for each word, have the CPU look up physical address and then perform copy.
+Discontiguous physical memory. slow! - (2)tell the OS to keep a page at a fixed location (pinning).
 Directly access physical memory on host from GPU (direct memory access a.k.a.
 DMA). fast!